ridr-se/ridr-se.github.io/_pages/people.md

 **Maria Bånkestad, MSc**

 Defended his PhD in computer science at Chalmers University of Technology in 2018.
-Senior researcher and head of deep learning research at RISE Research Institutes of Sweden.
+Researcher and PhD candidate at RISE Research Institutes of Sweden.
+Also afiliated with Uppsala University.

 [More info (scholar)](https://scholar.google.se/citations?user=4tKNCSkAAAAJ&hl=sv&oi=ao)